Principal Ambassador Fellowship Program

 - I am an assistant principal.
 Am I eligible?

-- Am I eligible if this was my third year as principal?
+- Am I eligible if this was my fifth year as principal?

-- What if I have worked in different schools, and/or for three inconsecutive years?
+- What if I have worked in different schools, and/or for five inconsecutive years?

 - Can I apply if I'm not a U.S. Citizen?